nushell/nushell.github.io/book/moving_around.md

 @[code](@snippets/moving_around/cd_example.sh)

-To change from the current directory to a new one, we use the `cd` command.
+To change from the current directory to a new one, we use the [`cd`](commands/cd.md) command.
 Just as in other shells, we can use either the name of the directory, or if we want to go up a directory we can use the `..` shortcut.

-Changing the current working directory can also be done if `cd` is omitted and a path by itself is given:
+Changing the current working directory can also be done if [`cd`](commands/cd.md) is omitted and a path by itself is given:

 @[code](@snippets/moving_around/cd_without_command_example.sh)

-**Note:** changing the directory with `cd` changes the `PWD` environment variable.
+**Note:** changing the directory with [`cd`](commands/cd.md) changes the `PWD` environment variable.
 This means that a change of a directory is kept to the current block.
 Once you exit the block, you'll return to the previous directory.
 You can learn more about working with this in the [environment chapter](./environment.md).

 ## Filesystem commands

 Nu also provides some basic filesystem commands that work cross-platform.

-We can move an item from one place to another using the `mv` command:
+We can move an item from one place to another using the [`mv`](commands/mv.md) command:

 @[code](@snippets/moving_around/mv_example.sh)

-We can copy an item from one location to another:
+We can copy an item from one location to another with the [`cp`](commands/cp.md) command:

 @[code](@snippets/moving_around/cp_example.sh)

-We can remove an item:
+We can remove an item with the [`rm`](commands/rm.md) command:

 @[code](@snippets/moving_around/rm_example.sh)

 The three commands also can use the glob capabilities we saw earlier with [`ls`](commands/ls.md).

-Finally, we can create a new directory using the `mkdir` command:
+Finally, we can create a new directory using the [`mkdir`](commands/mkdir.md) command:

 @[code](@snippets/moving_around/mkdir_example.sh)